Clinical Exercise and Rehabilitation Research Group (CLEAR)

 About us

-The Clinical Exercise and Rehabilitation Research Group (CLEAR) focuses on developing and evaluating exercise interventions and exercise response in health and disease.
+The Rehabilitation Sciences theme focuses on developing and evaluating exercise interventions and exercise response in health and disease.

 Our research covers a range of populations and settings, from community services for sedentary people to physiological/neurophysiological investigations in the lab.
-It has a particular focus on adults and children with neurological and degenerative conditions.
+It focuses on adults and children with neurological and degenerative conditions.

 People with neurological conditions exercising in a gym under supervision